sppunderreview/PSSO/README.md

 The above will produce in a few minutes the Tables of the Camera Ready version of our article using precomputed results.

-## Usage - Basic
-For Basic dataset computation, ensure you have run `python3 SetAbsolutePath.py`.

-Inside a method folder:
-- `RunMakeMD3.py` will compute all similarity indices using precomputed features.
-- `RunMakeMD.py` will utilize these indices to compute the test field results.

-To reproduce the feature extraction, usually a script called `Preprocess.py` can be run.

-Some frameworks have a more complex feature extraction workflow.
-For instance, a function embedding requires a learning phase and an embedding generation phase.
-Only after distance computations (`gDist` folders) are done can similarity indices be computed from these computations.

-## Usage - BinKit
-The `BinKit` directory has two subdirectories, namely, `Obfus`, which deals with obfuscated programs, and `Normal`.
-Each subdirectory entails a `DataGeneration` folder which holds the disassembly scripts, and a unique folder for each method.
-These method folders have scripts to extract features and embeds from samples.

-Each subdirectory contains three significant scripts:
-1. `Run.py`: This script reproduces clone searches using precomputed embeddings in folders like `NORMAL_EMBEDS_2`.
-2. `Read.py`: It converts the results into a readable output.
-3. `ReadElapsed.py`: It converts the results into a dictionary storing running times.

-The `Redaction` subdirectory within `BinKit` holds scripts that compute tables based on results obtained within each subdataset.

-## Usage - IoT and Windows
-Both `IoT` and `Windows` folders contain a `DataGeneration` subdirectory with disassembly scripts and scripts for each method to extract features and embeddings from samples.
-Additionally, each dataset has a `DataLabelling` subdirectory, which contains scripts for labeling data.

-Experiment folders such as  `XP`  include `Run.py` scripts for conducting clone searches using precomputed embeddings.
-Lastly, the `Redaction` subdirectory in each dataset includes scripts for computing tables from the results of experiment folders.

 ## Content Overview

 ### Software